 One project may be very simple and won’t require more than you and your gear.
-Another may need a team of 4 (who will need to be fed for a week).
-Some projects may require travel or equipment rental.
+Another may need a team of 4, travel expenses, and equipment rental.

 Use your experience and a little research to come up with accurate quotes for each item.
 It’s not uncommon to mark up production costs a little to cover your research time, transportation of rented goods and setup.
-You’re not trying to make a profit off of these items.
-You’re simply valuing your time and including a small buffer in case your estimate was too low.
+This is not to make a profit – you’re simply valuing your time and including a small buffer in case your estimate was too low.

 When you create an image, you own the copyright to that image.
-When you give commercial images to a client, you are not selling them, they are in effect renting them.
-You own the images, they use them.
+When you give commercial images to a client, you are not selling them – they are in effect renting them.
+You own the images, the client uses them.
 Including a licensing arrangement ensures fair compensation for the images you create into the future.

 Consider the case of the Nike swoosh.
 The designer of the iconic logo was paid $35 – flat.
 Nike was a young brand, the creator had no idea the company would be so successful.
 By not including a licensing arrangement, the creator had no legal claim to share in the enormous success of their own work.